drshahizan/research-design/proposal/UmmiWahid/chapter3/readme.md

 </p>

 ## 3.6	Data Modelling
 The primary aim of this research is to model the impact of oil price and stock market price on gold price using advanced econometric techniques.
 The process begins with the collection of time series data, encompassing historical records of gold price, crude oil price, palm oil price, Islamic stock market price, and conventional stock market price, measured over monthly intervals from January 2013 to December 2021.
 This data must then undergo a series of pre-processing steps to ensure its suitability for modeling.
 Pre-processing includes handling missing values, converting data types, and ensuring the data is stationary—a requirement for many time series models.
 Stationarity is achieved through techniques like differencing to remove trends and seasonal structures.
-Figure 3.10 will show the framework of how VAR model methodology for forecasting gold price.
+Figure 3.10 will show the framework of how LSTM and VAR model methodology for forecasting gold price.

 <p align="center">
   <img height="400px" src="https://github.com/drshahizan/research-design/blob/main/proposal/UmmiWahid/images/Figure%203.10%20LSTM%20Model%20for%20Gold%20Price%20Forecasting%20Methodology.JPG"/>